jorgebucaran/nvm.fish/README.md

 ## `.nvmrc`

 An `.nvmrc` file makes it easy to peg a specific version of Node for different projects.
-Just create an `.nvmrc` file containing a Node version number or alias, e.g., `node`, `lts`, `carbon`, etc., in the root of your project.
+Just create an `.nvmrc` (or `.node-version`) file containing a version number or alias, e.g., `latest`, `lts`, `carbon`, in the root of your project.

 ```console
 node -v >.nvmrc
 ```

 Then run `nvm install` to install and activate that version.
-This will traverse the directory hierarchy looking for the nearest `.nvmrc` file.
+Works from anywhere inside your project by traversing the directory hierarchy until a `.nvmrc` is found.

 ```console
 nvm install